Patient Support and Advocacy

 Kokoro Share

-Through Kokoro Share (https://kokoro-share.jp, available in Japanese only), we provide patients and their families with accurate information on schizophrenia and bipolar disorder in an easy-to-understand manner, and contribute to appropriate diagnosis, treatment and a better life.
+Kokoro Share (https://kokoro-share.jp, available in Japanese only) aims to eliminate the stigma surrounding mental illnesses and contribute to the recovery, social participation and employment of individuals with schizophrenia, as well as to promote the early and appropriate diagnosis and treatment of bipolar disorder.
+Through this website, we strive to provide accurate information in an easy-to-understand manner, contributing to better lives for patients and their families.
 In June 2023, we added "Interview-style video on pointers for continuing employment" on our schizophrenia-related website.
 In the video, a patient, an employer and a supporter give pointers for finding a job as well as continuing employment.
+To deepen societal understanding of mental illnesses, eliminate prejudice, and deliver accurate knowledge to a wider audience, we will continuously update the site to provide even more useful information.

 Rehabili Kitchen